yungyuc/nsdhw_21au/proposal/chrisPyr/README.rst

     - we cannot perform real integration on computer, so the results may not be perfectly match the real world

 System Major Components

-| 1.
-Parameter Parser: Python, check validity of parameters
+| 1.Parameter Parser: Python, check validity of parameters
-| 2.
-Planet class: C++ class, store information of a planet, including mass, velocity, acceleration, position
+| 2.Planet class: C++ class, store information of a planet, including mass, velocity, acceleration, position
-| 3.
-System class: C++ class, contains all planets object, and prvide operation for computing new position at each time step for each planet
+| 3.System class: C++ class, contains all planets object, and prvide operation for computing new position at each time step for each planet
-| 4.
-Animation Printer: Python, print the simulated trajectory
+| 4.Animation Printer: Python, print the simulated trajectory

 API description
 ===============